 - Anyone who holds a Child Arrangements Order with respect to the child or who has the consent of all those in whose favour a Child Arrangements Order is in force;

-- A Local Authority foster carer with whom the child has lived with for one year immediately preceding the application (even if the Local Authority does not consent);
+- A Local Authority foster carer with whom the child has lived with for 1 year immediately preceding the application (even if the Local Authority does not consent);

-- A relative of a child with whom the child has lived for one year immediately preceding the application (even if the Local Authority does not consent);
+- A relative of a child with whom the child has lived for 1 year immediately preceding the application (even if the Local Authority does not consent);

-- Anyone with whom the child has lived for three years;
+- Anyone with whom the child has lived for 3 years;

 - Anyone who has the consent of all those with Parental Responsibility for the child;